Home Delaware County Emergency Child Custody Order

 • Child is being seriously neglected.

-To get an emergency custody order issued by the court, it is not enough to voice suspicions or to make allegations against the custodial parent.
+For you to get an emergency custody order issued by the court, it’s not enough to voice suspicions or make allegations against the custodial parent.
 Your petition must be based on facts that can be objectively proven.
 Petitioning for emergency custody without good cause can hurt your credibility with the court and impact future custody decisions.

 Back to Top